machinable-org/machinable/docs/tutorial/essentials/project-structure.md

 ## Creating experiments

 At a basic level, machinable projects are regular Python projects that implement *experiments*.
-Think of an experiment as some code we would like to run to gain some insights, say a simulation of evolutionary biology or a data analysis to estimate the gravity on an exoplanet.
+Think of an experiment as some code we would like to run to gain some insights, say a simulation of evolutionary biology or data analysis to estimate the gravity of an exoplanet.
 In machinable projects, such experiment code is implemented in classes that inherit from the <Pydoc>machinable.Experiment</Pydoc> base class.

 For example, a basic experiment implementation might look like this: